ge1789/common-library/novel-encoding-instructions.md

     <title>Chapter N of TITLE by AUTHOR</title>
     <meta charset="utf-8">
     ```
-1. Breaks in the text (e.g., extra space between paragraphs, breaks demarcated by a line of asterisks) may be encoded using the paragraph-level thematic break tag ``<hr>``.
+1. Breaks in the text (e.g., extra space between paragraphs, breaks demarcated by a line of asterisks) should be encoded using the [paragraph-level thematic break tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr) ``<hr>``.
 1. Enter chapter numbers and chapter titles as comments (e.g., ``<!-- CHAPTER IX.<br>AMONG THE OUTLAWS. -->``).

 **Encoding Unusual Characters**